johnfairh/site/swift_source_basics.md

 Build from scratch takes 50 minutes on my elderly 2011 Macbook Pro.
 Adding `--debug-swift` bumps that up to over four hours.
 Big nope there.

+## Incremental Build

+Default dependencies are conservative meaning running the build script after code edits can take a while.

+Use `ninja <target>` from `swift-source/build/jfdev/swift-macosx-x86_64` to build just that target like good ol' `make` used to, using the build settings established by the most recent buildscript run in the tree.

+For example if I am fixing SourceKit things and using `sourcekitd-test` to run tests then `ninja sourcekitd-test` does the minimal to rebuild it without, for example, rebuilding parts of the standard library.

 ## Toolchain

 *I gratefully followed [Sam Symon's path](https://samsymons.com/blog/exploring-swift-part-2-installing-custom-toolchains/).*